Connect with others who understand.

 Written by Kelly Crumrin

 Many people are diagnosed with hypertension (high blood pressure) by their primary care physician or family doctor.
-Others may be diagnosed by an emergency department physician after a heart attack, angina (chest pain), or episode of syncope (fainting).
-Some people are referred to a cardiologist or cardiac surgeon for diagnosis and treatment.
+Others may be diagnosed by an emergency department physician after a heart attack, angina (chest pain), or an episode of syncope (fainting).
+Some people are referred to a cardiologist (heart doctor) or cardiac surgeon for diagnosis and treatment.

 How Is Heart Disease Diagnosed?